The future of software

 Designing is hard

 Designing is a high level function.
-As you start you only have sketchy ideas what the system will look like then you make it more and more explicit.
+As you start you only have sketchy ideas and then you make these more and more explicit.
 In the process you will often backtrack and change major aspects of the system.
-Another feature of systems design is that the design of a system with the same specs, done by two people will often be very different as there are a many, many degrees of freedom in a design even if you are guided by 'best practices'.
+Another feature of systems design is that the design of a system with the same specs, done by two people will often be very different as there are a many degrees of freedom in a design even if you are guided by 'best practices'.

-I need a tool to be able to specify as clearly as possible what I want from a coding agent.
-And not just prompts, that can drift and get out of date, but a blueprint that is the actual representation of the artefact.
+It should be clear by now that we need to be able to communicate as clearly as possible what we want from a coding agent.
+And not just prompts, that can drift and get out of date, but a formal blueprint that is the actual representation of the artefact.
 A tool that I can use to easily find my way in the code to understand it.
 Where I can see what the subsystems are and how they interconnect.

-And my AI buddy also needs a tool so that writing the code for a big system can be chopped up in manageable pieces backed by an architectural reference to keep the big picture visible.
+The AI coding agent also needs that blueprint, so that writing the code for a big system can be divided in manageable pieces backed by an architectural reference to keep the big picture visible.

-On top of that I want to be able to catch any security breaches from the code written by the agents and if my software has to have an interface to a user-agent, I want to be able to precisely control what it is allowed to do and not allowed to do with the system.
+On top of that I want to be able to catch any security breaches from the code written by the coding agents in real time, so that no data leaves the system to unathorised destinations and the like.
+And if my software has an runtime interface to a user-agent, I want to be able to precisely control what it is allowed to do with the system.

 You probably understood already: vmblu is that tool.